Photo by Nina Robinson/The Verbatim Agency/Getty Images

 - Do people who already have children choose to get abortions?

 About six in 10 people who get abortions have one child already.
-About three in 10 have two or more children.[11]
+Half of them have two or more children.[16]

 - Which age group has the most abortions?